Rick Perry: Fiscal policies

 In his presidential campaign, Perry highlighted the economic success Texas achieved under his governorship.
-The efficacy of Perry's economic policies has been questioned by some sources.
+The efficacy of Perry's economic policies has been questioned by some sources, including Ezra Klein.

 A proclaimed proponent of fiscal conservatism, Perry often campaigned on job growth and tax issues, such as his opposition to creating a state income tax.
 In 2002, Perry refused to promise not to raise taxes as governor, and in the following years did propose or approve various tax and debt increases.
 In 2009, Perry signed Grover Norquist's pledge to "oppose and veto any and all efforts to increase taxes".

 Texas began borrowing money in 2003 to pay for roads and was projected to owe $17.3 billion by the end of 2012, increasing total state debt from $13.4 billion in 2001 to $37.8 billion in 2011.
 The state's public finance authority sold $2 billion in bonds for unemployment benefits, and it was authorized to sell $1.5 billion more if necessary.
 Texas federal borrowing topped $1.6 billion in October 2010, before the bond sales.

 In 2003, Perry signed legislation that created the Texas Enterprise Fund, which has since given $435 million in grants to businesses.
 The New York Times reported that many of the companies receiving grants, or their chief executives, have made contributions to Perry's campaigns or to the Republican Governors Association.
 (Perry became chairman of the group in 2008 and again in 2011.)
 Perry was criticized for supporting corporate tax breaks and other incentives, while the state government was experiencing budget deficits.